pjehan/FlexibleJS/README.md

 ```

 #### List
-The list component can be use to display a list of elements.
+The list component can be used to display a list of elements.
 Those elements are pages and have to be of the same type.
 ```json
 {
   "id": "component-identifier",